gaand/wdi_2_js_demo_spa/README.md

 This is called *name collision* and we want to avoid it.

-We want to avoid this by **severely** limiting the number of global variable we create in our app.
-We're typicall only going to create **one** global variable.
+We want to avoid this by **severely** limiting the number of global variables we create in our app.
+We're typically create only **one** global variable.

 In the above code we declare **one** global variable, `Spotify`, all the code we write in our app, (functions, object literals, ...), will be prefixed by this **one** global variable that is a object literal.